 the act or process of planning and exercising conscious control over the amount of time spent on specific activities, especially to increase effectiveness, efficiency or productivity.
 Time management may be aided by a range of skills, tools, and techniques used to manage time when accomplishing specific tasks, projects and goals complying with a due date.
 Initially, time management referred to just business or work activities, but eventually the term broadened to include personal activities as well.
 A time management system is a designed combination of processes, tools, techniques, and methods.
 Usually time management is a necessity in any project development as it determines the project completion time and scope.
 (From Wikipedia: Time management)

 This definition provides a context of a reference for defining time management in different situations, something which leads to various discussions.
 For instance, the how the personal time management can fit within business activities and how eventually today, we could achieve a balance between personal and work life.
 But these discussions are, still, a matter of interpretation!

 What Management Have to Do with This?

-The management clause in the time management phrase, lead us though, to falsely believe that by managing a slice of time, actually we can be more productive.
+The management clause in the time management phrase, lead us though, to falsely believe that by managing a slice of time, actually, we can be more productive.
 Nothing less more elusive, than that.
 Productivity commonly related to “measure of the efficiency of production)“.
 (From Wikipedia: Productivity).
-Therefore we talk about how we can be more efficient in a given task (in terms of quality, amount, volume, process, optimizations, etc), rather that more faster in doing it (a common misconception)!
+Therefore we talk about how we can be more efficient in a given task (in terms of quality, amount, volume, process, optimizations, etc), rather that faster in doing it (a common misconception)!

-Therefore we talk about management of the priorities, of the available energy, of the processes used, of the resources allocated for this or that task, and eventually about the time we have for carry out a given task / activity (if there are time restrictions or any other time limitations management has to cope with) etc. Almost never we don’t talk about time management and the time per se, outside of the context of a given task(s) or activity(s).
+Therefore we talk about management of the priorities, of the available energy, of the processes used, of the resources allocated for this or that task, and eventually about the time we have for carrying out a given task/activity (if there are time restrictions or any other time limitations management has to cope with) etc. Almost never we don’t talk about time management and the time per se, outside of the context of a given task(s) or activity(s).